- About Us -

 Who are the people behind Look Hear Australia you ask?

-That would be Tara & Tim Rossow, an Occupational Therapist-Psychologist couple who found themselves thinking “wouldn’t it be great if everything was in one place”.
+That would be Tara & Tim Rossow, an Occupational Therapist-Clinical Psychologist couple who found themselves thinking “wouldn’t it be great if everything was in one place”.
 After much deliberation, the idea of Look Hear was born.

 Tara is a specialist Occupational Therapist who has worked in Paediatrics since her graduation from James Cook University in 2012.
 She has considerable experience working with children who present with diverse physical, developmental, mental health and complex needs and abilities.